Life is Good, Jenny Kaori, 2021

 06:00 PM - 07:00 PM (PDT)

-The exhibition WAVE: New Currents in Japanese Graphic Arts will present the rich and varied work of 55 Japanese contemporary artists whose work includes drawing, painting and animation.
+The exhibition WAVE: New Currents in Japanese Graphic Arts presents the rich and varied work of 55 Japanese contemporary artists whose work includes drawing, painting and animation.
 Their creations extend far beyond the realms of manga and anime and represent a diverse and expressive art scene little known outside Japan.
-To mark the opening of the exhibition, JAPAN HOUSE Los Angeles will present an opening webinar to introduce some of the art and artists of this exciting new exhibition.
+To mark the opening of the exhibition, JAPAN HOUSE Los Angeles presents an opening webinar to introduce some of the art and artists of this exciting new exhibition.

-JAPAN HOUSE Los Angeles Art & Cultural Director Meher McArthur will introduce selected works, main themes and some of the artistic styles featured in the exhibition.
-She will then be joined by the two exhibition curators (also featured artists) Kintaro Takahashi and Hiro Sugiyama.
+JAPAN HOUSE Los Angeles Art & Cultural Director Meher McArthur introduces selected works, main themes and some of the artistic styles featured in the exhibition.
+She is joined by the two exhibition curators (also featured artists) Kintaro Takahashi and Hiro Sugiyama.
 Takahashi works as an illustrator who creates images from his memory with a light, minimalist style.
 His work has appeared in several solo and group exhibitions.
 Sugiyama is an artist whose work includes figurative painting, super-realistic portraiture, abstract art, prints, photography and collage.
 He has shown in solo and group shows in Japan and internationally, including the 2001 exhibition Superflat at MOCA in Los Angeles.
-Jenny Kaori, who represents the new wave of graphic artists featured in the exhibition, will also be present to offer her unique point of view.
+Jenny Kaori, who represents the new wave of graphic artists featured in the exhibition, is also present to offer her unique point of view.
 Kaori works in animation, character design, and apparel, typically using vivid colors and a playful aesthetic to depict the young people – usually strong young women – who inhabit Japan’s sub- and mainstream cultures.
-The conversation will be followed by an audience Q&A session.
+The conversation is followed by an audience Q&A session.

 Kintaro Takahashi (b.1955) studied graphic design at Tama Art University in Tokyo.
 He has worked as an illustrator in Tokyo, specializing in work with a delicate touch, typically portraying characters and scenes using minimal brushstrokes and pigments.
 Takahashi prefers to draw from his memory of his subjects, rather than directly from reality.